resssoft/microinformer/README.md

 # microinformer
-web informer with go backand for displayed by small monitor on the microPC
+small app - web informer with go backend for displayed by small monitor on the microPC Be careful!
+Do not use without a balancer, since this project is intended for local servers, and it can run any applications on it, which will be unsafe for public servers

 clone project ```git clone git@github.com:resssoft/microinformer.git``` cd project root folder (for example: ```/home/pi/apps/microinformer```)

-### Build backend
+## Build backend
 ```go build -o /usr/bin/microinformer ./cmd/main.go```

 ## App control by linux system